 Yes.
-Art 23.1, which has adopted the Kompetenz-Kompetenz rule, provides that: "[t]he arbitral tribunal may rule on assertion made in respect of the existence or validity of an arbitration agreement or its own jurisdictions (which ... means its authority to conduct arbitral proceedings and to make arbitral awards)".
+The Arbitration Act has adopted the Kompetenz-Kompetenz rule, and Art 23.1 provides that: "[t]he arbitral tribunal may rule on assertion made in respect of the existence or validity of an arbitration agreement or its own jurisdictions (which means its authority to conduct arbitral proceedings and to make arbitral awards)".